tristantao/py-bing-search/README.md

 ## Searching for a specific number of results.

-You can also run *search_all* to keep search going until it fills your required quota
+You secan also run __*search_all*__ to keep searching until it fills your required quota.
+Note that this will make an unpredictable number of api calls (hence drains your credits).

     >>> from py_bing_search import PyBingWebSearch
     >>> bing_web = PyBingNewsbSearch('Your-Api-Key-Here', "Python Software Foundation")
     >>> result_list = bing_web.search_all(limit=130, format='json') #will return result 1 to 130